What's the Deal with Five Card PLO?

 Jakub Szczotka

-5 mins read
+4 mins read

 feature_img

 If you've never played much of any poker game or Texas Hold'em is your long-time favourite, you might be asking yourself: why bother with PLO5?
+It turns out that this younger brother of Pot Limit Omaha is getting more and more attention, and we're here to shed some light on this game.

 While PLO5 is not that popular on major online poker platforms, it's the new favourite game of many gamblers, especially live.
-Many PLO cash games nowadays include the five-card variant, and sometimes PLO5 is getting more attention than PLO4.
-The reason is simple: five cards guarantee even more action than "regular" Pot Limit Omaha.
+Many PLO cash games nowadays include the five-card variant, and sometimes PLO5 overrides PLO4.

 PLO on steroids

-At first glance, the only difference between the PLO and PLO5 is the number of hole cards dealt.
-That's mostly true; however, this one card changes the game flow more than you might suspect.
 Let's look at the number of preflop combinations, for instance - the additional card increases it drastically.
-While there are over 270 thousand combos in PLO4, the PLO5 offers you a staggering 2.8 million.
+While there are over 270 thousand combos in PLO4, the PLO5 offers you a staggering 2,8 million.
 It is a truly gargantuan number compared to 1326 of No Limit Hold'em!

 Despite PLO5 and PLO4 having the same pot limit rules and the same rules regarding the community cards, the devil is, as usual, in the details.
+The fifth card adds complexity and further underlines the significance of the correct preflop play.

-For example, when playing mid-stakes Pot Limit Omaha at 100BB, you can profitably open almost 70% of your KK combos.
-This number drops significantly - to around 44% under the same circumstances in PLO5.
-There are many more differences like this, such as playing double-paired hands, which are worth exploring if you want to learn more about PLO5.
+Don't get fooled, though; on average, a hand you're willing to play in PLO5 should be an improved version of a PLO4 hand.
+For example, when playing mid-stakes Pot Limit Omaha at 100 BB, you can profitably open UTG with almost 64% of your KK combos.
+This number drops significantly - to around 30% under the same circumstances in PLO5.

-5c Pot Limit Omaha don'ts
+5C Pot Limit Omaha don'ts

 For example, flopping a top pair in No Limit Hold'em is usually a good enough spot to put a considerable or even all your chips into the pot.
 The same is rare in PLO - only the top pairs with well-connected side cards are played aggressively or can withstand aggression.
 In PLO5, top pairs are even more vulnerable, meaning that most of the time, only the absolute best combinations with the perfectly lined side cards can continue when facing aggression.